engisalor/quartz/config/user_guide.md

 See Sketch Engine's [user guide](https://www.sketchengine.eu/guide/) for more information on interpreting corpus data, particularly the glossary and details on statistics.

+#### Limited data sample warning

+Only the top N results are retrieved by default (usually 50 or 250), by absolute frequency (**frq**).
+Frequencies for other statistics are limited to this initial data sample.
+As a result, some data points may be missing when viewing frequency statistics like **reltt**.
+For example, in the query `climate resilience` by country in the English ReliefWeb corpus, Grenada has the 2nd highest **reltt** but the 56th highest **frq**.
+Yet if the data sample is limited to 50 countries, Grenada won't be included.

+To correctly interpret data, sample size is a key factor.
+The absence of one country (or other text type value) shouldn't be taken as definitive unless the sample size is large enough to include every possible value.
+If hyperlinks to concordances are available (see section further below), the absence/presence of a data point can be verified with Sketch Engine's Frequency page.

+This is a limit of the API and will be addressed in the future, if possible.
+Limiting the sample size is needed since text types can have millions of values, which couldn't be graphed effectively.
+Remember: this app explores as much data as possible, but not necessarily everything.

 #### Multivalue attributes

 While some attributes have a single unique value (e.g., timestamps), others can have several.
 A `theme` attribute could include a list of topics, like Food, Education, and Sanitation.
 This could be tagged in a corpus as a single string with a separator between values (`Food|Education|Sanitation`).